 Frequently Asked Questions

 You may estimate your income as accurately as possible if you have not yet filled a federal income tax return.
 After the tax return is filed, you may go back online to the FAFSA website and make any necessary corrections

 Students are encouraged to access the Searchable Scholarship Guide on the SFA website for a listing of potential scholarships through the college offices and departments.
 Deadlines vary for each award.
-We suggest to begin searching for scholarships in early January for the following academic year.
+We suggest to begin searching for scholarships in early November for the next academic year.
 Entering freshmen students wishing to be considered for University Freshman Academic Scholarships must submit your credentials to BGSU (Choose BGSU) by January 15 prior to your planned enrollment.

 See also: The Financial Aid Process